Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 • Engage in low-impact exercise or prenatal yoga – Avoiding movement is one of the last things you should do when you have sciatic pain.6 Focus on activities like walking, swimming, cycling, pilates, or prenatal yoga, which can help strengthen the core and lengthen the back muscles.

-• Maintain a healthy pregnancy weight – The amount of weight7 you should gain during pregnancy is unique to you and your body type, so be sure you talk to your doctor about this.
+• Maintain a healthy pregnancy weight – The amount of weight you should gain during pregnancy is unique to you and your body type, so be sure you talk to your doctor about this.
 Generally, you should try to gain within the range your doctor advises and to gain it at a steady pace.
 Getting plenty of exercise and eating a healthy diet will be essential in maintaining a healthy pregnancy weight.

 How to Sleep with Sciatica Pain During Pregnancy